dmfs/color-picker/README.md

 * fix landscape mode on smaller screens
 * fix selected/focused backgrounds
 * allow to customize color shapes
-* allow to preselect a specific palette and/or color
+* allow to preselect a specific color
 * show a palette preview in title strip
 * add support for other fragment types, like hex input or color wheels